Northside Outreach Center (NOC)

 Q: What values did you see in World UP that made you want to partner with us?

 In a community that is considered a food desert, we offer a monthly food pantry to help give people who are on food assistance get a mid-month boost.
 World U.P.
 Mobile Produce Pantry has been a blessing to the community.
 The NOC did not have the capacity to store fresh fruit and veggies.
-Having World U.P. coming up with a mobile produce solution has allowed access to produce that the community needed.
+Having World U.P. come up with a mobile produce solution has allowed access to produce that the community needed.

 Q: How can people support your mission?